MuhammedBuyukkinaci/AWS-Notes/README.md

 3) Buckets can be thought as containers for objects.
 We can have more than 1 bucket.
 Buckets are region based.
 Bucket names should be unique among all buckets.

-4) We can store our data in 3 different layers.
+4) We can store our data in 3 different tiers.
 Storage classes can be modified for objects too.
     - Standard S3: Objects are copied on 3 AZ's.
 99.99% availablity.
     - Standard Infrequent Access: Stored on 3 AZ'S. 99.9% availability.
     - Standard 1-zone infrequent access: 1AZ, 99.5% availability

 5) S3 is an option named S3 Intelligent-Tiering.
-This option moves objects to the most appropriate layer automatically.
+This option moves objects to the most appropriate tier automatically.

 6) Glacier is similar to S3 but different than S3.
 It should store objects who aren't required to access fast.
 It is so cheap.
 It is acting more like an archive.
 Access time is around 4-5 hours.